 Colours May Vary, Unit 1A, Munro House, Duke Street, Leeds, LS9 8AG – Visit Now

-Colours May Vary is a design and print shop in Leeds gives Manchester’s Magma a run for its money.
+Colours May Vary is a design and print shop in Leeds that gives Manchester’s Magma a run for its money.

 Being located in Manchester (the beating cultural heart of Britain, people) we’re not used to being bested.
 We like to think our city has it all.
 But every so often we come across a place that is, whisper it, slightly better than anything on our doorstep.
 Colours May Vary is a case in point.
 A design and bookshop located on the ground floor of an office block in Leeds and next door to a commercial gallery, it doesn’t look much.
 Step inside, however, and you’ll find a store stacked with contemporary design and photo books, magazines, artist-made and limited-edition goods, illustration, ceramics and homewares that say, very quietly, “Magma, eat your heart out”.

 The shop opened in November last year and is run by Becky Palfrey and Leeds City College arts librarian, Andy Gray.
 They both hold History of Art degrees and have variously worked in record shops, interior and jewellery design, and it is this fairly wide-ranging background that explains a stock that jumps from embossed leather pencil cases by Present & Correct to prints by illustrator Eleni Kalorkoti, via vintage children’s books, one-off felt toys and the sorts of graphically-printed tea towels that make us want to do the washing up.
 Which is a novel feeling.
-“We both have a huge passion for the graphic arts, illustration and photography, as well as being magpies for the vintage and unusual, whether that’s stationery, ceramics or printed matter,” says Becky Palfrey.
+“We both have a huge passion for the graphic arts, illustration and photography, as well as being magpies for the vintage and unusual, whether that’s stationary, ceramics or printed matter,” says Becky Palfrey.
 “We felt that Leeds just didn’t have this kind of shop, the kind of shop we love.
 We’ve been talking about it for about eight years.”
 After spending 12 years as a jewellery designer, Palfrey was offered redundancy, and it gave the couple the push they needed to stop talking and start doing.

 We are magpies for the vintage & unusual, whether that’s stationery, ceramics or printed matter